roadfoodr/tinware/prompts/tinware-PRD-current.md

 - Enhance users' vocabulary and word recognition skills
 - Provide an engaging and interactive learning experience
 - Offer a customizable learning journey through various topics and scenarios
+- Support multiple game modes to cater to different learning styles and preferences

 ## 3. Target Audience